 If you prefer to set your own agenda, I share the steps I take to calculate distances on any long-distance walk (using the Chemin de Stevenson as a case study)

 Daily train services connect Figeac to Aurillac, Toulouse, Brive-la-Gaillarde and Rodez from where you can go almost anywhere in France.
 Bus services run to Rocamadour and also between Figeac and Cahors, stopping at Faycelles and Cajarc and several villages located along the Célé variante of the Chemin de Saint-Jacques including Saint-Cirq-Lapopie, Bouziès and Vers.

 You’ll find the Tourist Office on Place Vival.

 You’ll find a good range of accommodation in Figeac, with something for every taste and budget.

 Campground Domaine du Surgie

 Where to eat in Figeac

 There is a wide variety of cafés and restaurants in Figeac and you’ll find you’re never too far from a good meal.
-You’ll find a comprehensive list of restaurants here.
+You can download a brochure with a comprehensive list of restaurants here.

 There are also several patisseries and a very good chocolate shop!